Power2All/torrust-actix/README.md

 ### Built-in API
 The following URLs are available if you have enabled the API block.
-Replace ``[TOKENID]`` with the token set in the configuration file.
+Also, the following URL is enabled for the Web Interface: `http(s)://127.0.0.1:8080/webgui/` Replace ``[TOKENID]`` with the token set in the configuration file.
 Replace ``[TORRENT_HASH]`` with a hex 40 character info_hash.
-Also depends if you have HTTP and/or HTTPS enabled.
+Also depends on if you have HTTP and/or HTTPS enabled.
 If a error occurred for whatever reason, the status key will not contain "ok", but the reason:

 ```json